Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 640 DDR3, in theory, should perform a lot faster than the GeForce 8400 GS 512MB in general. (explain)
+Memory BandwidthIn theory, the GeForce GT 640 DDR3 is 791% quicker than the GeForce 8400 GS 512MB in general, because of its greater data rate. (explain)

-Texel RateThe GeForce GT 640 DDR3 will be much (about 454%) more effective at anisotropic filtering than the GeForce 8400 GS 512MB. (explain)
+Texel RateThe GeForce GT 640 DDR3 will be a lot (more or less 454%) better at texture filtering than the GeForce 8400 GS 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison